hlandgarten/hlandgarten-eleventy/src/volumes/volume2.md

 I stayed active on campus — regularly attending **New York Audio Society meetings**, participating in Knight House life (though I skipped most parties), and diving deeper into advanced music courses.
 Classical music and theory began to hold even more fascination.
 I also kept going to **New York Philharmonic concerts** with my brother, a steady refuge.

 Then as December neared, the draft news changed everything.
-The government announced that they had stopped calling numbers — they’d only gone as high as **125 from the July 1970 lottery** (for 1951 births) :contentReference[oaicite:1]{index=1}.
+The government announced that they had stopped calling numbers — they’d only gone as high as **125 from the July 1970 lottery** (for 1951 births) .

 I prepared myself: at year’s end, I declared myself **1-A**, eligible for immediate induction.
-But on **January 1**, I was reclassified as **1-H**, meaning I was no longer subject to processing :contentReference[oaicite:2]{index=2}.
+But on **January 1**, I was reclassified as **1-H**, meaning I was no longer subject to processing.
 It was an enormous relief — I didn’t have to worry about being drafted myself, even while the war raged on around me, affecting friends and the nation.

 ---
 ## 1972: A Year in Motion